I’ve always loved shopping in New England. From small boutiques to classic general stores, I find something I love wherever I go in New England.

 You can get maple syrup anywhere in Vermont, and it’s available throughout New England as well.
 For those shopping online, it’s easy to find farm-fresh syrup available for shipping.
 One possible option is Woodstock’s Sugarbush Farm, which sells a combined Maple Syrup and Pancake kit.
 YUM.

 Not into syrup?
 That’s okay.
 There are so many classic New England foods to consider, and many of them are shelf-stable items that can easily be stored or shipped.
 Consider jams, bread mixes, whoopie pies, blueberry baked goods, clam chowder kits, and so much more.

 Speaking of famous New England foods, what could be more famous than our lobster?
-While it’s probably not advisable or sanitary to attempt to gift live lobster, you can gift a family or friend a set of everything they need for their own perfect lobster dinner.
-After all, lobster requires a lot of tools!
+While it’s probably not advisable or sanitary to attempt to gift live lobster, you can gift the lobster lover in your life lobster tools and lobster themed goodies.

 Literally anything from Stonewall Kitchen

 Speaking of Stonewall Kitchen, that’s a phenomenal choice for anything related to Maine or New England culinary gifts.
 Perhaps most well-known for their jars of Wild Maine Blueberry Jam, Stonewall Kitchen produces a tremendous number of additional delicious items, plus adorable New England-themed decor and homegoods.